 During the closing stages of the migration, performance tests should benchmark current page load speeds and search indexing so you can measure the technical success of the migration.
 Prior to the new site going live, pause any ad campaigns and update target curls to avoid ads being suspended.

-Tools such as google search console will help monitor page indexing going forward but ideally URL redirects should be checked daily following the launch to give the best chance of staying one step ahead of Google’s crawlers.
+Tools such as the google search console will help monitor page indexing going forward but ideally, URL redirects should be checked daily following the launch to give the best chance of staying one step ahead of Google’s crawlers.

-Hope you are gone like out effort, and these tips are gone help you migrate your next website quite easily.
-Let us know your views using comments section below.
+Hope you are gone like our effort, and these tips are gone help you migrate your next website quite easily.
+Let us know your views using the comments section below.